chda6313/3308SemesterProject_Sp2017/README.md

 #Collaboration Tool

-We have yet to decide on a tool all of us can use, but we are leaning towards using Slack.
+We will use Slack to communicate throughout the duration of the project.
+It will be used to update other members of the group on progress outside of our weekly scrums.